kimnewzealand/rag-tutorial/README.md

 In this project, the RAG system reads a PDF document, retrieves the most relevant sections based on your query, and presents the answer in a user-friendly web app.

+I used the Cursor agent on Auto model select to help build this project.

 **Benefits of automating this process include:**
 - **Faster information retrieval:** Instantly find relevant content without manual searching.
 - **Improved accuracy:** Reduces the risk of missing important details in large documents.